 Stand-out branding = higher retention rates.

 It’s true – your brand influences your ability to attract new employees and retain top talent.
-Take MOBI, for example.
+Take Tangoe, for example.
 In the last year, they’ve added 115 new employees, 34 new customers, and service expansion to 30 countries.
 They’re one of the top tech companies in the Midwest, due in part to their working environment.
 Their 60,000-square-foot space encourages collaboration, and the layout includes a movie theater, conference rooms named after Star Wars characters, and a communal kitchen that serves complimentary craft beer during the last hour of the workday.
-The space celebrates MOBI’s quirky, casual culture, and allows employees to interact with their environment.
+The space celebrates Tangoe’s quirky, casual culture, and allows employees to interact with their environment.
 (LEGO wall, anyone?)

 Make your brand an experience.